Trait rocket_http::uri::UriDisplay [−][src]

 Types implementing this trait can be displayed in a URI-safe manner.
 Unlike

-, the string written by a UriDisplay
+Display, the string written by a UriDisplay implementation must be

 URI-safe.
 In practice, this means that the string must either be